-The following utilities have been tested to work on Fedora 27, but should work on older versions up to Fedora 25 without problems.
-You can choose to install one of the utilities, but I suggest NOT to install both on a same computer!
+The following utilities have been tested to work on Fedora 27 but should work on older versions including Fedora 25 too.

 TLP gets you the advanced power management for Linux without the need to understand every technical detail.
 It is highly configurable for those who want to dig deep into it or it can work wonderfully at the background by simply installing it and forgetting it.
 TLP runs on any laptop make and model.